dataluscorp/browser/xpcom/docs/dmd.rst

     https://developer.mozilla.org/en-US/docs/Mozilla/Performance/DMD.
 Some
     parts of the documentation may be out-of-date.

-DMD (short for "dark matter detector") is a heap profiler within Firefox.
+DMD (short for "dark matter detector") is a heap profiler within Datalus.
 It has four modes.

 * "Dark Matter" mode.
 In this mode, DMD tracks the contents of the heap, including which heap blocks have been reported by memory reporters.
-It helps us reduce the "heap-unclassified" value in Firefox's about:memory page, and also detects if any heap blocks are reported twice.
+It helps us reduce the "heap-unclassified" value in Datalus's about:memory page, and also detects if any heap blocks are reported twice.
 Originally, this was the only mode that DMD had, which explains DMD's name.
 This is the default mode.